Play Dungeon Game with DP

 var calculateMinimumHP = function(grid) {

-const m = grid.length;
+let m = grid.length;

-const n = grid[0].length;
+let n = grid[0].length;

-// Initialize all values in the memo to -1
+// initialize the memo array with -1

 return dp(grid, 0, 0, memo);

-// Definition: The minimum initial health required to reach the bottom-right corner from (i, j)
+// definition: the minimum initial health required to reach the bottom-right corner from (i, j)

 var dp = function(grid, i, j, memo) {

-const m = grid.length;
+let m = grid.length;

-const n = grid[0].length;
+let n = grid[0].length;

 // base case